GalexyBrain/InventoryManagement/README.md

   - execute `pip install -r requirements.txt` in the command prompt.

 ## To run the program do the following :
-  - Make sure u have mysql installed with the user `Thejus` and password `password`. (if not then ask chat gpt to make one)
+  - Make sure u have mysql installed with the user `Thejus` and password `password` with dba perms. (if not then ask chat gpt to make one)
   - open the `SQLDatabase.sql` file and execute all commands in it.
   - In vs code download the extension `liveServer` and run the first page through it
   - after this run the api and enjo.